 Language Menu

-Mendix is designed so that it is easy to present the same information to users who have different language requirements.
-To support this, all texts that are presented to the end-user can be translated to different languages.
+Mendix makes it easy to present the same information to users who have different language requirements.
+All text presented to end users can be translated to different languages.

 These translatable texts include the following: